Computing integral bases via localization and Hensel lifting: Normalization of Plane Curves via Localization and Completion: The Algorithmic Point of View

-of $f$ into its branches and a unit $f_{0}$ as in Equation \eqref{equation:branches} in Section \ref{sect:norm-via-loc-and-compl-the-theory} correspond to complete sets of conjugate Puiseux expansions.
-Developed up to a given degree, the $f_{i}$ may hence be found by computing the expansions and their respective products.
-Since this is computationally involved, we propose a different approach which, via Hensel's lemma, makes considerably less use of the Newton-Puiseux algorithm.
-In describing the new approach, we use the notation below.
+of $f$ as in Equation \eqref{equation:branches} of the introduction can be found by computing the Puiseux expansions of $f$ (up to a given degree).
+Since this is expensive, however, we propose a different approach which, via Hensel's lemma, makes considerably less use of the Newton-Puiseux algorithm.

-We partition the set of all Puiseux expansions of $f$ into \emph{Puiseux blocks}.
-A Puiseux block represented by an expansion $\gamma$ with $\gamma\left( 0\right) =0$ is obtained by collecting all expansions whose rational part agrees with that of $\gamma$ and whose first non--rational term is conjugate to that of $\gamma$ over $K((X))$.
-A \emph{Puiseux segment} is defined as the union of all blocks having the same initial exponent.
-That is, we have one Puiseux segment for each face of the Newton polygon of $f$.
-In addition, all Puiseux expansions $\gamma$ of $f$ with $\gamma\left( 0\right) \not =0$ are grouped together to a single Puiseux block of an extra Puiseux segment.
-In this way, the Puiseux expansions of $f$ are divided into Puiseux segments, each segment consists of Puiseux blocks, and each block is the union of classes of conjugate expansions.
+In describing the new approach, we use the following terminology.
+If $g\in K[[X]][Y]$ is any square-free monic polynomial of degree $\geq 1$ in $Y$, we partition the set of all Puiseux expansions of $g$ into \emph{Puiseux blocks}.
+The Puiseux block represented by an expansion $\gamma$ with $\gamma\left( 0\right) =0$ is obtained by collecting all expansions whose rational part agrees with that of $\gamma$ and whose first non-rational term is conjugate to that of $\gamma$ over $K((X))$.
+The \emph{Puiseux segment} represented by an expansion $\gamma$ with $\gamma\left( 0\right) =0$ is defined to be the union of all blocks whose expansions have the same initial exponent as $\gamma$.
+That is, we have one Puiseux segment for each face of the Newton polygon of $g$.
+In addition, all Puiseux expansions $\gamma$ of $g$ with $\gamma\left( 0\right) \not =0$ are grouped together to a single Puiseux block of an extra Puiseux segment.
+In this way, the Puiseux expansions of $g$ are divided into Puiseux segments, each segment consists of Puiseux blocks, and each block is the union of classes of conjugate expansions.